Sage/carbon/docs/dev-environment-setup.md

 - Which text editors can you install?
 - What Tools/plugins you need to install?
-- Installing Node.js, Node Version Manager (NVM), NPM, NPX, and Git
+- Installing Node.js, NPM, and Git

 ### Contents